How to Fix F5E3 lid lock error on Maytag MVW6230HW (Top Load)

 When to Call a Professional

-Replacing the lid lock assembly on the Maytag MVW6230HW typically costs $30–$80 in parts when you do it yourself.
-A professional service call for this same repair usually runs $150–$300, including labor and parts.
+Replacing the lid lock assembly on the Maytag MVW6230HW typically costs $30–$80 in parts if you do it yourself.
+A professional service call for the same repair usually runs $150–$300, including labor and parts.
 Tackling this repair yourself can save you $100 or more.

-No, the washer will not operate until the lid lock issue is resolved.
+Unfortunately, no. The washer won’t operate until the lid lock issue is resolved.
 The F5E3 error is a safety lockout that prevents the machine from running with an unsecured lid.

 How do I know if the lid lock needs replacing or just cleaning?

-Inspect the lid strike and lock assembly for debris, damage, or misalignment first.
-If cleaning and realigning the components don’t clear the error, the lid lock assembly likely needs replacement.
+Start by inspecting the lid strike and lock assembly for debris, damage, or misalignment.
+If cleaning and realigning the components don’t fix the error, the lid lock assembly likely needs replacement.

 How much does a replacement lid lock cost for the MVW6230HW?

 A replacement lid lock assembly for the Maytag MVW6230HW typically costs between $25 and $60 for the part.
-Installation is straightforward and can usually be completed without a technician.
+The installation process is straightforward and can usually be completed without a technician.